T0nyMacaroni/tech-blog/content/posts/Offensive Security Training Opportunities in 2025 part 1.md

 ### INE Security
 {{< figure src=/images/training-blogpost/inesecurity_logo.jpeg align=center width="30%" >}}
 Formerly known as eLearn Security, is a training provider that provides on demand courses mostly in PDF and video format.
-They also offer labs next to their courses although not for every topic/course.
+They also offer labs next to their courses although these are not necessarily included for every topic/course.

 #### [INE Security Junior Penetration Tester (eJPT)](https://security.ine.com/certifications/ejpt-certification/)
-Entry-level pentester certification.
-Covers the knowledge and skills required to fulfill a role as an entry-level penetration tester.
+INE's entry-level pentester certification.
+This course covers the knowledge and skills required to fulfill a role as an entry-level penetration tester.
+It serves as a prequel to the eCCPT.
 {{< figure src=/images/training-blogpost/eJPT.png align=center width="30%" >}}

 ##### Cost
 $249 for 3 months course access + 1 exam attempt + 1 free retake.

 #### [INE Security Certified Professional Penetration Tester (eCPPT)](https://security.ine.com/certifications/ecppt-certification/)
 The Professional Penetration tester training path focusses on practical, hands-on training.
 This learning path lays the foundation for becoming a proficient penetration tester in today's digital landscape.
+The eCCPT continues where the eJPT left off and is INE's equivalent to the OSCP.
+It is considered to be more guided than the course material for the OSCP and therefore easier to learn.
+Although it is not as recognized as the OSCP.
 {{< figure src=/images/training-blogpost/eCPPT.png align=center width="30%">}}

 ##### Cost